Transferring To ISMMS

 If you are transferring animals to the ISMMS, please contact the Center for Comparative Medicine and Surgery (CCMS) Director, Dr. Jonathan Cohen and CCMS Import/Export Coordinator at (212) 241-4297.

 Training is required for all personnel (faculty, staff or students) working with vertebrate animals and who are listed on the IACUC protocol.
-For more information, refer to Mandatory Training for Animal Research.
+For more information, refer to Mandatory Training for In Vivo Research.

 Wet Lab Research Transfer Process

 If you plan to conduct research using hazardous materials (i.e. chemicals, biological specimens, infectious agents) and are planning to transfer these materials to the Icahn School of Medicine at Mount Sinai (ISMMS), contact the ISMMS Environment Health & Safety (EH&S) office at firstname.lastname@example.org or (212) 241-7233.
 A full inventory of the chemicals being transferred to ISMMS must be provided before the transfer.
 Certain biological materials may require an interstate transport permit (e.g. pathogens affecting livestock or poultry), or import permit if the material is coming from overseas.

 Institutional Biosafety Committee (IBC)